cs3org/OCM-API/IETF-OCM-MLS.md

 The AS role is fulfilled by each user's home OCM server.
 Credentials in this protocol are MLS basic credentials ([RFC9420] Section 5.3) whose identity field is the UTF-8 encoded OCM Address of the user.
-Each user has their own distinct signing key pair so that individual users can be identified and addressed independently within the MLS group, for example to add or remove a specific user.
-In web-client deployments the key pair is generated and held by the OCM Server on the user's behalf.
-In native client deployments the key pair is held on the user's device and the server's role is limited to publishing the user's KeyPackages.
+Each user has their own distinct signing key material so that individual users can be identified and addressed independently within the MLS group, for example to add or remove a specific user.
+In web-client deployments the signing key material is generated and held by the OCM Server on the user's behalf.
+In native client deployments with one device it is held on that device.
+With multiple devices, signing key material is managed as specified for the Virtual Client in [ietf-mls-virtual-clients], and the server's role is limited to publishing the user's KeyPackages.

 A basic credential carries no verifiable binding of its own; the binding between a user's OCM Address and their signature key is attested by